 “San, what is it?”

 “This is not Anislaw’s Plague.
 It’s something else.
 Something worse.
 I know I’m immune to it, I’ve seen it before.
 Open the door.
 Please!
 Please, please, I have to get away from here.
 Bring me aboard.
 I can’t watch them die.
 Not again.”

 San was only vaguely aware of the shuddering in his voice.
 His breath and his heart seemed to have stopped working.
 For some reason, his face was wet.
 Was it sweat?
 Or tears?
 When Keldan spoke again, his voice was very calm.

 “I just put in the request to the captain of the Michigan to open the docking bay.
 San, try to stay calm and try to breathe.
 Once the door opens, just ease Trina out into space and hold position.
 We’re going to tractor you in.”

 The next few minutes were a blur.
 Somehow, San managed to follow Keldan’s orders.
-He felt the tractor beam lock on, and as soon as he knew he was out of immediate danger a mix of relief and shame washed over him.
+He felt the tractor beam lock on, and as soon as he knew he was away from the Michigan a mix of relief and shame washed over him.
 Now they would all know what a coward he was.
-He did everything possible to appear stoic, reserved, capable.
+He had done everything possible to appear stoic, reserved, capable.
 But now he had lost control.
 There was no excuse for it.
 He was still dizzy; he put his face in his hands and tried to breathe steadily.
 The door to Trina opened and surprised him.
 He had not even felt the ship set down.
 He still felt like he was floating.
 Hands grabbed him under the arms and led him out into the docking bay, where he stumbled and was supported.
 His vision was blurry, but he thought he heard Keldan’s voice and saw a glimpse of Naleth’s white-blond hair.